awaisnisar97/Production-Ready-ECS-Platform-on-AWS/README.md

 ## Overview

-This project demonstrates the design, deployment and automation of a containerised application running on Amazon ECS Fargate.
+This project demonstrates the design, deployment and automation of a multi stage containerised application running on Amazon ECS Fargate.

-The objective was to build a production style cloud deployment workflow using Docker, Terraform, AWS services and GitHub Actions.
+The objective was to build a production style cloud deployment workflow using Docker to create the multi stage container, terraform to deploy the AWS infrastructure and GitHub Actions to automate the creation of container, push to AWS ECR repository and create the infrastructure needed.
 The project follows a real world DevOps approach by first understanding the AWS services through manual deployment before recreating the infrastructure using Infrastructure as Code and automating deployments through CI/CD.

 The final solution provides a secure and repeatable approach for deploying containerised applications on AWS.